 5. Lightspeed Retail – Best POS For Multi-Branch Stores

 Lightspeed Retail is an iPad-based POS system designed for medium to large retail stores.
-The POS comes packed with advanced stock management capabilities and customer loyalty features aimed at supporting business growth, and its multi-site inventory and employee oversight tools make it especially useful for retailers with multiple locations.
+The POS boasts nearly as many software features as Clover and Shopify, packed with advanced stock management capabilities and customer loyalty features aimed at supporting business growth.
+It also offers multi-site inventory and employee oversight tools make it especially useful for retailers with multiple locations.

 Pros